deco3500-2017/TwoRyans/README.md

 ## The Audience
 As ZORE is a teaching tool, the primary audience will be middle school teachers.
 Teachers span a broad (but exclusively adult) age group, with an extremely varied level of IT familiarity and free time.
 Because of this, a key design goal will be that the preparation time for ZORE is no more than what is required for a normal lesson of similar complexity.
-The interface for creating the activity must be simple to use, with clear instructions available for the creation of multimedia answer cards.
+The interface for creating an activity must be simple to use, with clear instructions available for the creation of multimedia answer cards.
 Example quizzes will be provided as standard to give teachers default configurations and entice them into using the application.
 The tracking features of the application will hopefully also convince teachers that ZORE is a worthwhile learning tool.

 The secondary audience will be middle school students from grades 4-7.
 This age group was chosen because they will likely have developed enough social skills to navigate through the complex group task presented to them by ZORE, while still dealing with concepts that are simple enough to be turned into ZORE activities.
 It is anticipated that the simple touch interaction of the screens will be appropraite for children in this age group.
 Students who are visual or tactile learners will likely get the most benefit out of ZORE.